DoctorTone/DoctorTone/README.md

 - Unity
 - HTML
 - Node.js
-- CSS (and related frameworks)
+- CSS frameworks such as material UI and bootstrap
-- I have a knowledge of MySQL and NoSQL
+- I have knowledge of MySQL and NoSQL
 - I have utilised Lightsail in AWS for backend projects.

 I'm always open to new work opportunities, please get in touch if you would like to talk about a new project.